 Welcome to PUBH 209 at Central Washington University.

 Hints and How-tos:

-Remember – We are completely online this summer!
+Remember – We are completely online this fall!
 That means we have to work a bit harder at communicating and keeping track of each other.
 We’ll use Canvas to house grades, cwu email to communicate individually, and this blog for all course resources (including slides) and work.
 Blog contributions (as noted in the syllabus) make up a fairly sizable part of your grade in PUBH 209, so commit to it!
 I’ll ask you to contribute POSTS in response to prompts, add your Photovoice project to the blog, too, and produce one structured COMMENT (really a brief peer review) on a post written by a classmate.

 NOTE: Being online in this kind of space means being careful of your privacy!
 PLEASE think twice about revealing personal info (NO full name, NO workplace, NO identifiable family info, etc) and – really – just DO NOT do it.
 Let me repeat: Do NOT post potentially identifying information about your family, where you work, your full name, etc. Do that at Facebook and Pinterest or wherever if you want to, but NOT in this course space.
 PLEASE.
 This will protect us all.